There are two levels of certification that can be acquired in the Nutrition Therapy Program:

 Master Nutrition Therapist Program

-The prerequisites for this program are the foundation courses of the Certified Nutrition Therapy Practitioner program.
-Upon completion of the foundation courses, students add advanced classes.
-The program consists of a total of 500 hours of training, after which a student is awarded a diploma as a Master Nutrition Therapist (MNT).
+Completion of the Certified Nutrition Therapy Practitioner Program is prerequisite.
+The program consists of a total of 165 hours of training, after which a student is awarded a diploma as a Master Nutrition Therapist (MNT).

-The advanced courses consist of four 10-week courses, one 5-session course, and an independent study.
-These second year courses provide intensive training in specific areas of nutrition, including Research and Communications, Food Quality in America, Nutritional Endocrinology, Introduction to Supplements, Herbology and Laboratory Assessments, Business Readiness and Coaching Skills and the Independent Study.
+This advanced program consists of four 10-week courses, one 5-session course, and an independent study.
+These courses provide intensive training in specific areas of nutrition, including Research and Communications, Food Quality in America, Nutritional Endocrinology, Introduction to Supplements, Herbology and Laboratory Assessments, Business Readiness and Coaching Skills, and Independent Study.

-Full-time students take two classes at once and complete the full program in a total of approximately fifteen months.
-Part-time students take one class at a time and complete the full program in two years.
+Full-time students take two courses at once and complete the full program in less than 18 months.
+Part-time students take one course at a time and complete the full program in three years.
 The MNT courses are offered in the classroom at our Denver campus and through our online classroom.

 At NTI, we take pride in empowering our students to take charge of their health.
 Many come to us with health challenges, and in the resources, the learning, and the supportive community, they receive what they need to claim the health and vitality they have been seeking.